 I’m watching 911 – an American series with Angela Bassett about first responders.
-It’s about hope, tackling the basic human problems.
-They go out and save people’s lives and there’s always a lesson.
+It’s about hope and tackling basic human problems.
+They go out and save people’s lives, and there’s always a lesson.
 I cry a lot when I watch it; I love flexing my empathy muscles.

 I’m reading A Radical Awakening, by Dr Shefali Tsabary.
 I discovered her via a podcast she did with Oprah.
 It’s about womanhood, the sisterhood, it’s helping me understand myself better as a woman.